ERDC to host annual tree lighting with COVID-19 precautions - The Vicksburg Post

 ERDC to host annual tree lighting with COVID-19 precautions

-The U.S. Army Engineer Research and Development Center is kicking off the holiday season with its annual Tree Lighting ceremony Thursday at 5:30 p.m.
+The U.S. Army Engineer Research and Development Center is kicking off the holiday season with its annual tree lighting ceremony Thursday at 5:30 p.m.

 Featuring a welcome from ERDC Commander Col. Teresa Schlosser and a holiday message from Director Dr. David Pittman, the event will culminate with the lighting of a 24-foot outdoor tree at the Halls Ferry Road entrance to the ERDC installation.